UtahRails.net Copyright 2000-2008 Don Strack

 Railroads and Canneries in Syracuse

-(This page was last updated on September 26, 2003)
+This page was last updated on December 19, 2024.

 Union Pacific's Syracuse Branch

-Syracuse cannery
+Syracuse Cannery

 The cannery of the Syracuse Canning Company was located on the north side of the Union Pacific tracks where they crossed 4000 West.
 The canning company was organized in 1893 by James T. Walker, D. C. Adams, and others.
 These other parties included Daniel H. Walker, William S. Cook, Sr., William H. Miller, David Cook, James Warren, Gilbert Parker, John Ross, and William Beazer.
 The company operated on James Walker's property until a permanent factory could be built.
 That factory was built on two acres purchased from Walker in December 1898.